lSoleyl/blobs.db/Server/Server.md

 Since we cannot assume fixed sized blobs (even with memory pages due to the dynamic sized metadata), we must make sure to not cause any unnecessary fragmentation in the database.
 We will assume constant time access to any part of the file (SSD drives) so we won't put too much effort in putting things together, which belong together.

+### Fixed allocation sizes
+We could store our free lists in less memory if we separate them into fixed sized chunks.
+This could also ensure that reallocation will not create any weird gaps...
+But then again...
+Maybe we should just allocate as much as is needed and ignore the wasted memory and implement some cleanup routine, which can be run from time to time.

 ## Datastructures
 In the following notation Pointers must be translated to 64-bit file offsets.